 - Networking: By joining the Inner Circle, you suddenly join a community of like-minded day traders that have varying levels of experience – where you can trade knowledge and gain some insight.
 Apart from stock-specific chat rooms (like “Under $1” and “Over $1”), there is also a “Traders Lounge” where after-hours networking takes place.
 Clay actively participates in these chat rooms.

 - The Fundamentals: ClayTrader.com is tailored to beginner and intermediate traders.
 Clay helps users explore the basics in an easy-to-understand way.
 There are countless hours of videos that can help a total newbie take the first step.
 The blog section is also useful if reading is your preferred way to learn.

 - Clay: The guy behind the site is actually pretty accessible, and he’s a likeable guy.
 The way he explains things is very clear and easy to watch – and he presents a pretty clear vision.

-- Transparency: ClayTrader is very clear about its offerings upfront, and the prices are front and center – there are no predatory selling happening here.
+- Transparency: ClayTrader is very clear about its offerings up front, and the prices are front and centre – there are no predatory selling happening here.
 You know what you get as a buyer, and Clay doesn’t do any constant upselling of additional services or features.

 - Discounts: Coupon codes are given to people who sign up for any of the courses; you save 10% on other products you purchase.
 It’s a pity no free trials are offered to entice new members to test out the service.

 - No Performance History: Not only is there no performance history of the alerts ClayTrader sends out, but he also doesn’t show his subscribers his personal trading performance.
 We are meant to believe that Clay – after taking a massive financial hit in the past – he was able to bounce back and create a winning, emotion-free trading strategy.
 He doesn’t, however, offer up any proof – or show us real-time trading.
 Case studies or analyzing charts in hindsight offers little value to subscribers.
 It’s not clear if he’s even trading currently, or just making his money by operating the site.